masonamc5/mod-21-graphql/README.md

 ## Description

-This app uses the google books api to search and saved your favorite books.
+This app uses the google books api to search and save your favorite books.
 You can signup and login to view your saved books.

 ## Table of Contents